brylevkirill/notes/Knowledge Representation and Reasoning.md

   "How can we build machines that learn the meanings of words more like the way that human children do?
 Children can learn words from minimal data, often just one or a few positive examples (one-shot learning).
 Children learn to learn: they acquire powerful inductive biases for new word meanings in the course of learning their first words.
 Children can learn words for abstract concepts or types of concepts that have little or no direct perceptual correlate.
 Children's language can be highly context-sensitive, with parameters of word meaning that must be computed anew for each context rather than simply stored.
 Children learn function words: words whose meanings are expressed purely in how they compose with the meanings of other words.
 Children learn whole systems of words together, in mutually constraining ways, such as color terms, number words, or spatial prepositions.
 Children learn word meanings that not only describe the world but can be used for reasoning, including causal and counterfactual reasoning.
 Bayesian learning defined over appropriately structured representations - hierarchical probabilistic models, generative process models, and compositional probabilistic languages - provides a basis for beginning to address these challenges."

   "If our goal is to build knowledge representations sufficient for human-level AI, it is natural to draw inspiration from the content and form of knowledge representations in human minds.
-Cognitive science has made significant relevant progress in the last several decades, and I can talk about several lessons AI researchers might take from it.
 First, rather than beginning by trying to extract commonsense knowledge from language, we should begin (as humans do) by capturing in computational terms the core of common sense that exists in prelinguistic infants, roughly 12 months and younger.
 This is knowledge about physical objects, intentional agents, and their causal interactions -- an intuitive physics with concepts analogous to force, mass and the dynamics of motion, and an intuitive psychology with concepts analogous to beliefs, desires and intentions, or probabilistic expectations, utilities and plans -- which is grounded in perception but has at its heart powerful abstractions that can extend far beyond our direct perceptual experience.
 Second, we should explore approaches for linguistic meaning, language understanding and language-based common-sense reasoning that build naturally on top of this common-sense core.
 Both of these considerations strongly favor an approach to knowledge representation based on probabilistic programs, a framework that combines the assets of traditional probabilistic and symbolic approaches."

   *(Josh Tenenbaum)*

 ----